9 Tips To Become A Good Defensive Driver

 It’s important to be aware of your own limitations as a driver, and knowing when to slow down or pull over if necessary.
 Maybe you’re stressed out or anxious, or maybe you’re too tired to be behind the wheel.
 Trust your instincts and err on the side of caution.
 Here’s some actionable info on how to know when you’re too tired to drive.

-According to some studies, up to 40% of all accidents in the U.S. involve an intersection.
+The U.S. Department of Transportation reports that nearly 50% of all traffic-related injuries occur at intersections.
 Intersections present unique opportunities for danger, so it’s important to stay aware whenever you approach one.
 Four way stop?
 Pedestrian crosswalk?
 No matter what configuration, keep your eyes on the road.

 Here are some ways to practice defensive driving at an intersection: